Green Castle Recreation Area

 In 1977 Marshall County Conservation Board purchased a 116 1/2 acres area with a 16 acre lake now know as Green Castle Recreational Area.
 The rolling landscape of this area is painted with native prairie, evergreen trees, and hardwood trees.
 Green Castle has many day use facilities to offer including: three shelter houses (one reservable by contacting 641-752-5490), hiking trails, astronomy observatory, and a small wildlife exhibit.

-When you visit make sure that you also stop by the wildlife exhibit to see the bison and swans and check out the Central Iowa Astronomy Club to see when their next astronomy event will be held at Green Castle Recreation Area.
+When you visit make sure that you also stop by the wildlife exhibit to see the bison and swans and check out the Amateur Astronomers of Central Iowa to see when their next astronomy event will be held at Green Castle Recreation Area.

 - Three picnic shelters (one reservable by contacting 641-752-5490)